Menopause Management

 • Minimizing alcohol

-• Physical activity and strength training
+• Physical activity including strength training

 • Healthy diet (limiting caffeine, diet high in fibre, protein, unsaturated fats)

-Consider referral to clinicians with expertise in menopause when there are: (OH)
+Consider referral to clinicians with expertise in menopause when there are:

-• No improvement in symptoms with treatment, or continued side effects
+• No improvement in symptoms with treatment, or continued side effects.

-• Contraindications to menopausal hormone therapy
+• Contraindications to menopausal hormone therapy.

-• Menopause-associated symptoms in a person who has taken gender-affirming hormone therapy in the past
+• Menopause-associated symptoms in a person who has taken gender-affirming hormone therapy in the past.

 Considerations for specific populations and symptoms New